Patient education: Foot care in diabetes mellitus (Beyond the Basics)

-Treatment of superficial ulcers (involving only the top layers of skin) usually includes cleaning the ulcer and removing dead skin and tissue (debridement) by a healthcare provider (picture 3).
+Treatment of superficial ulcers (involving only the top layers of skin) usually includes cleaning the ulcer and removing dead skin and tissue (debridement) by a health care provider (picture 3).
 There are a number of debridement techniques available.

 If the foot is infected, antibiotics are generally prescribed.
 The patient (or someone in his or her household) should clean the ulcer and apply a clean dressing twice daily.
 The patient should keep weight off the foot ulcer as much as possible, meaning that they should not walk with the affected foot.
 The foot should be elevated when sitting or lying down.
-The ulcer should be checked by a healthcare provider at least once per week to make sure that the ulcer is improving.
+The ulcer should be checked by a health care provider at least once per week to make sure that the ulcer is improving.

 Ulcers that extend into the deeper layers of the foot, involving muscle and bone, usually require hospitalization (picture 4).
 More extensive laboratory testing and x-rays may be done, and intravenous antibiotics are often necessary.
 Surgery may be necessary to remove infected bone or to place a cast on the foot to take pressure off the ulcer.

 If part of the toes or foot become severely damaged, causing areas of dead tissue (gangrene), partial or complete amputation may be required.
 Amputation is reserved for patients who do not heal despite aggressive treatment, or whose health is threatened by the gangrene.
-Untreated gangrene can be life-threatening.
+Untreated gangrene can be life threatening.

 Some patients with severe foot ulcers and peripheral vascular disease (poor circulation) may require a procedure to restore blood flow to the foot.
-(See "Patient information: Peripheral artery disease and claudication (Beyond the Basics)".)
+(See "Patient education: Peripheral artery disease and claudication (Beyond the Basics)".)

 Several experimental approaches are being evaluated for the treatment of diabetic foot complications.
 New options include synthetic wound dressings, skin grown in a laboratory, substances that stimulate healing and support the growth of infection-fighting cells, electrical stimulation, and exposure to elevated oxygen levels.